fullcontact/full.core/README.md

 * Config management
 * Logging
-* Various other small goodies
+* Sugar - small extensions to Clojure's core and other common libraries

 ### Config management